 What Are the Signs of an Aging Westie?

 Although Westies are notoriously sassy and stubborn, as they become older, their bold personalities will start to change.
-There are several ways that you can tell your companion is entering the senior years of their life, which is when you’ll have to take special care to ensure they’re getting the proper dietary and exercise needs.
+There are several ways that you can tell your companion is entering the senior years of their life, which is when you’ll have to take special care to ensure they’re getting the proper diet and all the exercise they need.

-Similar to humans, when Westies become older, one of the largest concerns to have is of cataracts.
+Similar to humans, when Westies become older, one of the largest concerns is they can get cataract.
 Older dogs have the tendency to develop a haze that is grey in color and seems to cover the surface of the eyes.
-More often than not, your vet will suggest surgically removing cataracts so that your dog can maintain pristine vision.
+More often than not, your vet will suggest surgically removing cataracts so that your dog can still see.
+This wasn’t true for my first dog, though: the vet said the operation might be too difficult, so the puppy lived for the last 2-3 years of his life like that.
+It was a bit difficult, but he made it happen.
+He lived until 17, so he was quite old.

 3. Hearing Loss